cea-hpc/modules/doc/source/module.rst

 sub-command of the :file:`modulecmd.tcl` program.
 Evaluation into the shell of the result of this command defines the :command:`module` alias or function.

+A :command:`ml` alias or function may also be defined at initialization time if enabled (see :envvar:`MODULES_ML` section). :command:`ml` is a handy frontend leveraging all :command:`module` command capabilities with less character typed.
+See :ref:`ml(1)` for detailed information.

 Examples of initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^